LAL-project/treebank-parser/README.md

 	$ cd treebank-parser/
 	$ python3 gui/main.py

+#### Running the GUI with 'laldebug'

+The GUI loads the release distribution of LAL by default.
+To make the GUI load the debug distribution, simply execute

+	$ cd treebank-parser/
+	$ python3 gui/main.py --laldebug

 ## Usage of the Command Line Interface (CLI)

 The usage of the CLI is explained by examples.